sherman-jordan/pf2e-visioner/Actions.md

 When a player uses the Take Cover action, Visioner injects a callout into the associated chat card so the GM is able to quickly adjust cover accordingly:

 ![Take Cover Results](images/actions/take_cover_results_dialog.png)

+>> [!NOTE]
+>> We try to reduce the amount of adjustments needed to help the module run smoothly to a bare minimum; however, it may prove beneficial to remove the self-applied pf2e system cover condition from the action granted to player characters.
+>>
+>> This will prevent the system from applying a blanket cover effect when Visioner's relational cover is more accurate.